 - We have a meeting or a discussion over the telephone to decide what you would like help with.
 This could be anything from grammar or style, to organising and presenting information or writing tweets.

 - We agree a plan which sets out what you want to work on, how we will communicate and how often, and when we aim to finish.
 It is important to have a timetable and clear objectives.

 - I give you feedback on samples of your work and suggest how they might be rewritten.
-This can be done in person in sessions usually lasting an hour, or over the telephone or by email.
+This can be done in person or on Zoom in sessions usually lasting an hour, or over the telephone or by email.